Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Simulation Study

 \subsection{Results}

-Fig. 1 shows the MSE, bias, and variance of DM, IPS, DR, MIPS, and MDR.
-As the number of action spaces $|\cA|$ gets large, DM, IPS, and DR have high MSE.
-For DM, this is primarily because of the significant bias, whereas for IPS and DR, we can attribute this to the substantial variance caused by the wide importance weight.
+Figure 1 shows the MSE, bias, and variance of DM, IPS, DR, MIPS, and MDR.
+As the number of action spaces $|\calA|$ gets large, DM, IPS, and DR have high MSE.
+For DM, this is primarily because of the significant bias, whereas for IPS and DR, we can attribute this to the substantial variance caused by the wide range of the importance weight.
 MIPS and MDR overcome this problem by using the marginalized importance weight.
-Furthermore, MDR has a lower bias than MIPS in this setting—this favorable property of MDR against MIPS results from the doubly robust property of MDR.
-Moreover, the variance of MDR is reduced against IPS and DR, as we derived in the theoretical analysis.
-Thus, the empirical experiment demonstrates that MDR enables us to evaluate the value function more accurately than DM, IPS \cite{horvitz1952generalization}, DR \cite{dudik2014doubly}, and MIPS \cite{saito2022off}.
+Furthermore, MDR has a lower bias than MIPS due to the doubly robust property of MDR.
+Moreover, the variance of MDR is reduced against IPS and DR as well as MIPS.

+Figure 2 demonstrates the MSE, bias, and variance of DM, IPS, DR, MIPS, and MDR when we vary the number of sample data $n$.
+As the number of logged data increases, the precision of the estimator of the expected reward $\hat{q}(x, a, e)$ improves, which leads to the decrease of the term $(\Delta_{q, \hat{q}}(x, a, e) - \Delta_{q, \hat{q}}(x, b, e))$ of the bias of MDR where $a, b \in \calA$.
+The result of the experiment support this theory as the bias of MDR decreases as the number of sample data increases.
+Furhermore, the precision of the estimator of the expected reward contributes to the decrease of the variance of MDR by reducing the term $\Delta_{q, \hat{q}}(x, a, e)$ in the variance reduction formula in Proposition \ref{variance_mdr}.
+Empirical result corroborate the theory of variance reduction as the variance of MDR compared to MIPS decrease slightly with increasing number of the logged data $n$.

+Figure 3 empirically demonstrate the precision of MDR compared to the existing estimators when the noise level of the reward $\sigma$ changes.
+If the reward is less noisy, the quality of the estimator of the expected reward $\hat{q}(x, a, e)$ becomes more precise estimator for the true expected reward $q(x, a, e$.
+Thus, the low noise level of the reward contirbutes to the lower bias of MDR.
+The empirical result support this theory as the bias of MDR increase as the reward becomes noise.